MarioLisbona/CA-T2A2-API-Webserver/README.md

 JWT_SECRET_KEY=CoderAcademyAPI!
 ```

-- accessing and using those variables used in the first example
+- accessing and using those variables used in the first example with the os moudle methods `os.environ.get()`

 ```py
     #calling environment variables to configuring database link and secret keys for tokens